Not all users are equal to your business. Too often PPC managers and business owners think “Every customer is a good customer”.

-1. Is there huge different in conversion rates across different mobile devices?
+1. Is there a huge difference in conversion rates across different mobile devices?

-It’s quite common to see the highest conversion rates from certain devices, for example latest Iphone version.
+It’s quite common to see the highest conversion rates from certain devices, for example, the latest iPhone version.

 2. Desktop vs tablet vs mobile.

-In 99% of projects we manage desktop has higher conversion rate.
-But difference should be not as huge as on example above.
-Conversion rate from desktop is 4.5 higher but at the same time 73% of traffic is coming from mobile.
+In 99% of projects, we manage desktop has a higher conversion rate.
+But the difference should be not as huge as in the example above.
+The conversion rate from the desktop is 4.5 higher but at the same time, 73% of traffic is coming from mobile.
 There are 2 steps here:

-– maximize ad spend on desktop in Google Ads;
+– maximize ad spend on the desktop in Google Ads;

 Based on Google data from 2016 more then 52% of traffic comes from mobile and tablets.
 And this % is growing.